byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 13:32:07 - Gone 13:32:12
     - Appeared 13:36:24 - Gone 13:36:28
     - 6/7653 error groups
-    - Bit error
+    - Stuck bit
   - 3: 0x08ca7b6:  a5a5a5a5 a5ada5a5
     - Appeared 18:06:41 - Gone 18:06:47
     - 3/7653 error groups
-    - Bit error
+    - Stuck bit
   - 1: 0x0922dd6:  a5a5a5a5 a5a5a5e5
     - Appeared 16:37:29 - Gone 16:37:32
     - 1/7653 error groups
-    - Bit error
+    - Stuck bit
   - 1: 0x0d1dbf6:  a5a5a5a5 a4a5a5a5
     - Appeared 17:31:36 - Gone 17:31:38
     - 1/7653 error groups
-    - Bit error
+    - Stuck bit
 ### Idle Test 13 ( 2023-06-29 19:16:25 - 2023-06-29 19:16:56 )

 Events: